 Truth Hurts is an OECD talk series featuring informal conversations with experts and practitioners working with survivors of gender-based violence.
 This series is hosted by Monika Queisser, Senior Counsellor and Head of the Social Policy Division at the OECD.

 Violence against women is one of the most widespread, persistent and devastating human rights violations in the world.
 More than one in three women worldwide say they experienced physical or sexual violence in their lifetime.
 The pandemic has made things worse: confinement trapped millions of women around the world at home with their abusers.
 In the first episode of the OECD podcast series “Truth Hurts” Charlotte Kneer, CEO of Reigate and Barnstead Women’s Aid, shares how her personal experience with intimate partner violence brought her to running shelters, why it can be so difficult to leave an abusive relationship, and what governments must do to prevent domestic violence against women and offer better support for survivors.
+Listen to Episode 1

 Pioneering research is showing that brain trauma is pervasive in cases of domestic violence against women.
 Depression, anxiety, memory loss, disorientation, and sleep problems are all potential symptoms of someone who has experienced a traumatic brain injury.
 Recognising and treating brain injuries is key to help survivors of domestic violence.
 In the second episode of the OECD podcast series “Truth Hurts” Eve Valera, Associate Professor in Psychiatry at Harvard Medical School shares with Monika Queisser her research on brain trauma and women who have survived domestic abuse and why it is so important to raise awareness with policy makers, women’s shelters, and first-responders.